For Those Considering Lawsuits Against Charlotte School of Law

 If you are a current or former student of Charlotte School of Law, who attended the school from 2014 through the present, and believe you have been harmed by the school’s misconduct, we encourage you to view this video in an effort to weigh your legal options.

-This video was recorded at our Town Hall meeting in Charlotte, where principal litigation attorneys Hoyt Tessener* with our firm, and Gary Jackson* with the Jackson Law Group explained to dozens of students what we have learned about the school’s alleged actions and misconduct toward its students.
+This video was recorded at our February 2, 2017 Town Hall meeting in Charlotte, where principal litigation attorneys Hoyt Tessener* and Gary Jackson explained to dozens of students what we have learned about the school’s alleged actions and misconduct toward its students.

 The meeting covered:

 - Filing a class action vs. filing an individual claim against the school

 - Alleged misconduct by Charlotte School of Law